frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 On uninstall

 * The entry ```<PackageReference Include="EntityFramework" />``` is removed from the project's file
-* No change is applied to the packages.props  file.
+* No change is applied to the Directory.Packages.props  file.

 ###### Install/Update/Uninstall for legacy PackageReference projects opted-in **Central Package Version Management**